revolut-engineering/revolut-checkout-example/card-field-example/README.md

   - Serves the client-side checkout page.
 - **Frontend (Client)**
   - A simple HTML page that renders the Revolut Pay button using the token provided by the server.

-## Integration paths

-The example showcases two integration options:

-- **Event handling:** The SDK listens to payment events (e.g., success, error, cancel) via callbacks.
-- **Redirect URLs:** The SDK redirects the user to a specified URLs based on the payment outcome

 > [!NOTE]
 > For further details about the code and the SDK's behaviour, please refer to the inline comments in the code.